buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal
 * **Duration**: 1 minute

 Your body becomes blurred, shifting and wavering to anyone who can see you.
 For the duration of the spell, all creatures have -1d6 to Attack Rolls against you.
-Attackers that don't rely on sight are immune to this effect, for example if they have blindsight or are able to distinguish illusions, as with truesight.
+Attackers that don' \*\*t rely on sight are immune to this effect, for example if they have blindsight or are able to distinguish illusions, as with truesight.

 ### Branding Smite